Engineering 100-950

 For teams working in two separate groups (all others ignore this message): You should already have your SD logger wired in, so once you have all of your components running on one Arduino/computer, skip down to “Plug your microSD card into your computer…”

 While your Arduino is powered off and disconnected from the 9V, plug your module in as shown above.
-The Arduino pins for this DO matter and cannot easily be changed, unlike the analog pins.
+The Arduino pins (D11-D13) for this DO matter and cannot easily be changed, unlike the analog pins and the CS pin.

 Plug your microSD card into your computer and ensure that it is empty.
 If there are files on the card, delete them and empty the trash.
 You should always clear the card, empty the trash while the card is still inserted, and properly eject it before removing the card from your computer.

 At this point you should modify and upload the code found in File → Examples → ENGR100-950 → Lab3_SensorIntegration.
-Read through the code carefully and modify all of the “?” to have accurate values relavent to your setup.
+Read through the code carefully and modify all of the ”?” to have accurate values relavent to your setup.
 This includes slope and intercept values from calibration curves you made previously, and pin numbering for your specific wiring.
 Run this code and ensure it’s working as expected.
-There is a boolean statement that allows you to toggle the serial monitor printing on/off.
-If you are logging only to the sd card, turn this off to increase the sampling rate substantially.
+There is a boolean variable that allows you to toggle the serial monitor printing on/off.
+If you are logging only to the SD card, turn this off by setting it to false to increase the sampling rate substantially.
 If you want to debug the system, set this to true.

-Now that you have a completed circuit, take a picture of your setup and save this for your submission file.
+Now that you have completed the circuit, take a picture of your setup and save this for your submission file.
 (Remember, wires and rails should follow “common practice” mentioned earlier.)

 Note: The code used above, Lab3_SensorIntegration, is “heavier” than others we’ve used so far.
 To fully break it down, we’ve created a separate manual for this code linked below if you’re curious or are experiencing difficulties and need to debug it.